Spicy Food & Conjunctions

 Spicy food can be good for your body.
 It can help with congestion if you have a cold.
 It can make you sweat, which cools your skin off.
 In hot countries, many people eat spicy food all the time so that they can feel cooler.
 However, if you are not used to spicy food, it can make you feel sick.
 It sometimes causes indigestion or just burns your tongue.
 It’s important to be careful and drink a lot of water if you are new to eating spicy food.
 Some people even drink milk, as it can help stop the spread of the heat.

-Bryan and Carly are talking about some spicy food that Carly ate.
+Bryan and Kate are talking about some spicy food that Kate ate.
 Find out what they think about it in this English lesson.

 Dialogue